dankamongmen/notcurses/USAGE.md

 intended to be distinct are combined into an escape sequence.
 False negatives where an intended escape sequence are read as an ESC key followed by distinct keystrokes are also possible.
-NCURSES provides the `ESCDELAY` variable to control timing. notcurses brooks no delay; all characters of an escape sequence must be readable without delay for it to be interpreted as such.
+NCURSES provides the `ESCDELAY` variable to control timing.
+Notcurses brooks no delay; all characters of an escape sequence must be readable without delay for it to be interpreted as such.

 ```c